Summary of this talk

 On quantitative side they use mixpanel, kissmetrics, google analytics and focus on macro-level changes (have 5 metrics they track: revenue, retention etc.)

-I was disappointed that the talk doesn’t talk about “cluster immune system” in more technical detail.
-The idea is easy to express but the actual implementation seems to me frighteningly complex, especially given the need for testing new code on realistic data (e.g. production accounts) and at the same time in a sandboxed environment that is not production.
+I was disappointed the talk doesn’t talk about “cluster immune system” in more technical detail.
+It seems difficult to implement, especially given the need for testing new code on realistic data (e.g. production accounts) but in a non-production sandboxed environment.